mixologee/tirvandor/tirvandor-project/shattered-oaths/markdown/SHATTERED-OATHS-COMPLETE.md

 - Heroes must find way to reach ocean floor

 **King's Audience:**
-- King Thandris VII is grateful but suspicious
+- King Aldric IV is grateful but suspicious
 - Asks heroes to surrender both Components "for safety"
 - If heroes reveal truth about Thandris III, king is shocked
 - Political crisis ensues - some nobles want cover-up, others want truth